soverenio/docs/docs/administration/troubleshooting-agent.md

 You need to run this command separately for `digger`, `interceptor`, `kafka`, `prometheus-agent` and `detection-tool`.
 And  `soverenio` is the namespace to which you've [deployed](../../getting-started/quick-start/) the Agent.

-You can dig into individual pod's logs e.g. for the interceptors:
+You can dig into individual pod's logs e.g. for interceptors:

 ```shell
 kubectl -n soverenio get pod -l app.kubernetes.io/component=interceptor